wayfair-incubator/gbq/README.md

 ### Requirements

 * **requirements.txt** - Lists all direct dependencies (packages imported by the library).
-* **Requirements-test.txt** - Lists all direct requirements needed to run the test suite & lints.
+* **requirements-test.txt** - Lists all direct requirements needed to run the test suite & lints.

 ## Publishing the Package